DanoDataScientist/medicare-claims-query-api/README.md

 # Medicare Synthetic Beneficiary Claims Data 2010 - RESTful Service

-A simple Flask app for loading CMS 2008-2010 claims and creating a REST API to query the data.
+A simple Flask app for loading the Center for Medicare & Medicaid Services (CMS) 2010 Medicare claims and creating a REST API to query the data.

 ## Install
-Set up your EC2 and RDS instances if you haven't, then update the related `HOST`, pem, and database variables in *fabfile.py* and *db/config.py* (look for comments beginning with `# Change`.
+Set up your EC2 and RDS instances if you haven't, then update the related `HOST`, pem, and database variables in *fabfile.py* and *db/config.py* (look for comments beginning with `# Change`).

+Make sure your EC2 instance has inbound access to RDS on port 5432.

 Next, create a file *db/rds_password.py* and populate it with your password, like so: